Yes, she is doing what you think she is doing

 The main gallery has many pieces on display.
 Each case has a button which you can push to operate the animated sculpture.
 The smaller front gallery includes photos of some of Paul's earlier large creations including vehicles which his children rode.
 There are paintings by Paul Boyer and his daughter Candy.
 A very few works (including animated sculpture) are available for sale.

-Paul's daughters reopened the museum in May of 2007.
-They love their father and his work and they are a hoot to talk with.
-Paul may be at the Boyer Gallery when you visit.
-There is a place for him to rest between groups visiting the gallery.
+Paul's family loves their father and his work and they are a hoot to talk with.
+Paul may be at the Boyer Gallery when you visit, but that is happening much less often these days.

-Admission to the Boyer Gallery is $5.
-Cheap!
+Admission to the Boyer Gallery is $6 for age 13 and older, $3 for children 6-12.